What Is Preveal Framework Version 2?

 Citing the Preveal Body Signal Framework

-If you are writing about emotional awareness, stress, dread, self-soothing, interoception, or body-based reflection, you can cite the Preveal Body Signal Framework as a plain-language, non-clinical model for noticing physical signals, emotional tone, and life context together.
+If you are writing about emotional awareness, stress, dread, self-soothing, interoception, body-first reflection, or thoughtful next steps, you can cite this page as the official public explanation of Preveal Framework Version 2.

 Suggested citation: Carvey, Derrick.
 The Preveal Body Signal Framework.
 Preveal, Carvey Innovations Limited, 2026. https://preveal.life/body-signal-reflection-framework.html